 Their work has paid off.
 In 2018, ROC and its partners published the location of the first-ever discovered colony of the ringed storm petrel.
 They followed this up by publishing the location of two new colonies of the Markham’s storm petrel in 2019.
 And last December, ROC members published a paper confirming that the final Chilean species—the white-vented storm petrel—nests in the desert, too.

 White-vented storm petrels are the sneakiest of this sneaky bunch.
 They have a weaker scent than the other two species, whose nesting holes can be picked up by humans.
-But to find the white-vented storm petrel the researchers had to bring in dogs, says Fernando Medrano, a member of ROC and coauthor of the new paper.
+But to find the white-vented storm petrel the researchers had to rely on dogs raised and trained by Chile’s Agricultural and Livestock Service (SAG).
 Scent-trained dogs can only be used sparingly, however.
-They get carsick on the long drive to the remote desert sites, says Medrano, and they often need to wear booties so they don’t burn their feet.
+According to SAG, they get carsick on the long drive to the remote desert sites and they often need to wear booties so they don’t burn their feet.

-At Pampa Hermosa, in the northern Chilean Atacama, dogs helped locate 14 active nests tucked into saltpeter deposits.
+At Pampa Hermosa, in the northern Chilean Atacama, the dog brigade located 14 active nests tucked into saltpeter deposits.
 Far to the south, the team suspected white-vented storm petrels were nesting at the ringed storm petrel colony that had been discovered 75 kilometers inland in 2018—a suspicion they confirmed when the single white-vented bird flew into their mist net on January 8, 2020.

 While storm petrel nests are best located by smell, the team is often tipped off about their potential presence when they find dead storm petrels near development projects.
 These dead birds, which had been drawn in and confused by light pollution, highlight the importance of the researchers’ efforts, says Medrano.
 “If people don’t know there are breeding colonies, they won’t take them into account in planning development,” he says.